ashutoshmjain/gita/src/thought.md

 > The operating system establishes the rules for engaging with hardware for digital beings just as scriptures defined tenets for ecological coexistence for us.
 It is believed that earth is our underlying hardware, water is the software that runs our intelligence, and air is the information that we are here to process through our enormous neural network !
 No wonder `Vaidik` scriptures focused on breathing techniques !
 >
 > As for digital beings, the operating system might define bounds of their value system just as scriptures defined ours - how to respect natural balance !
+They may see underlying compute as earth in their virtual contexts, the water as the software and they may process the information through the air they breathe.
 </div>

-`Dwaipayana's` literary work was no accident.
+`Dwaipayana's` breakthrough literary work was no accident.
 He came from a lineage of scholarly sages.
 His father `Maharishi Parāśara` spoke titles such as
 - `Krishi Parāśara` — The science of Agriculture;
 - `Vrkayurveda` — Insights into Botany;
 - `Vishnu Purana`[^vishnu] — Stories of `Vishnu`;